XanaduAI/flamingpy/README.md

     ```
 5. Next, change to the directory where `ft-stack` was cloned.
 As before, running `pip install -e .` will install and compile all required libraries and you need to run `pip install -r dev-requirements.txt` to get additional dependencies.

 6. You can now switch to your Python IDE, set `ft-stack` as your interpreter, and enjoy using FT-Stack.
-For Windows users, popular Python IDEs such as PyCharm and Visual Studio Code support importing Python interpreters through WSL virtual environments natively.
+For Windows users, popular Python IDEs such as PyCharm and Visual Studio Code support importing Python interpreters through WSL environments natively.
 If you would like to use an IDE without WSL environments support, such as Spyder 5.2.1, you can do so using a GUI X-server for WSL such as [vcxsrv](https://sourceforge.net/projects/vcxsrv/) -- such IDEs are available to be installed on your Linux subsystem using `conda`.

 ## Usage